adinapoli/haskell-exchange-2015/slides/slides.md

 Fine, but RabbitMQ doesn't give you scalability...

-1. We stood on the shoulder of giants - namely AWS' Auto Scaling Groups
+1. We stood once again on the shoulder of giants - namely AWS' Auto Scaling Groups
 2. Our very first native scaling algorith looked like:
     + ~ Scaling up: Based on CPU% over time
     + ~ Scaling down: Based on CPU% over time